sdubey72/Data-Visualization-of-Indian-Premier-League/README.md

 Its an Indian professional Twenty20 cricket league contested during April and May of every year by teams representing Indian cities.
 The league was founded by the Board of Control for Cricket in India (BCCI) in 2007

-The IPL is the most-attended cricket league in the world and ranks sixth among all sports leagues.[5]
+The IPL is the most-attended cricket league in the world and ranks sixth among all sports leagues.
 In 2010, the IPL became the first sporting event in the world to be broadcast live on YouTube.
 The brand value of IPL in 2017 was US \$ 5.3 billion, according to Duff & Phelps.
 According to BCCI, the 2015 IPL season contributed ₹11.5 billion (US\$182 million) to the GDP of the Indian economy

 ## Graph types
 - plot_wireframe (3D)